03 Sep Electrifying Facts About Electricity

 Speed of Light

 To put this fact into perspective, traveling at 300,000 kilometres per second is equivalent to hurtling through space at a mind-boggling speed of 671,080,887.61632 miles per hour.

-A spark of static electricity can measure up to 3,000 volts
+A spark of static electricity can pack a punch measuring up to a whopping 3,000 volts.

-A shock can actually range from 2,000 – 4,000 volts but it does depend on the size of your body, feet and even the thickness of your shoe soles!
-The good news is that Static electricity can’t seriously harm you due to your body composing largely of water.
+Speaking of shocks, their voltage can actually range from 2,000 to 4,000 volts, depending on factors like your body size, the state of your feet, and even the thickness of your shoe soles!
+The reassuring news is that static electricity can’t seriously harm you, thanks to your body’s composition, which is primarily water.

-Electric cars are not as new as you think they are.
-In 1891 a American inventor names William Morrison created the first successful electric car with his invention of improved storage batteries.
-It is believed he installed 24 of the batteries to a horse-drawn carriage with an electric motor along with steering for complete control.
-This invention helped pave the way for the hybrid electric cars of the 21st Century.
+Electric cars may seem like a recent innovation, but their roots extend back to the late 19th century.
+In 1891, an American inventor named William Morrison crafted the first successful electric car.
+His invention featured improved storage batteries and incorporated 24 of these batteries into a horse-drawn carriage, complete with an electric motor and steering for complete control.
+Morrison’s pioneering work played a crucial role in paving the way for the hybrid electric cars of the 21st century.

 Enlightening Efficiency of LED Lights

 Let’s shed some light on the efficiency of LED light bulbs.
 LED, which stands for light emitting diode, comprises tiny semiconductors encased in plastic to shield them from the elements and focus their light.
 Unlike traditional incandescent bulbs, LEDs don’t rely on wire filaments to produce light and heat as energy flows through them.
 This means that LED bulbs use at least 75% less energy than incandescent lighting while delivering the same brightness.
 Not to mention, they last approximately 40 times longer, making them an energy-efficient and cost-effective choice for illumination.